If you have a small business probably you may like to have some basic management theory.

-On this occasion, I want to take up the subject of the Management Process.
-By this, I mean the independent but totally related tasks that involve managing.
+I want to explain about the Management Process and the independent but totally related tasks that involve managing.

 Depending on the authors or source, these activities may differ somewhat.
 But this time, I want to focus on the next four divisions because they are the most accepted within current management thinking.

 These actions together seek to achieve the same goal within the organization.

 This may seem very basic to some, but the most cases, small business managers (whether owners or not) do not have well-defined priorities to be dedicated to each of the phases of this management process.

 Establishes a concrete route of action to be followed, sets the principles, the sequence of operations, and the times necessary for the achievement of the objectives.

 Planning is like drawing the blueprints of future actions, is making decisions today about what you want to obtain in the future.

 Once the planning has been done and the goals have been settled, it’s now necessary to determine the “how to do it” and this is achieved with the organization.